couchbase/cbft/DESIGN.md

 ## FOH - Hard Failover.

-Even failover in the midst of cbft rebalance ("put the pencils down").
+Besides hard failover in normal operations, consider the possibility of a hard failover in the midst of a rebalance or any other non-steady-state scenario.

 ## FOG - Graceful Failover.